Public Policy & Advocacy

 Grassroots advocacy is one of the most common forms of lobbying.
 It has become an increasingly popular way for associations to harness the thoughts and ideas of their members in order to create change within the public policy sphere of influence.
 Many legislative and regulatory issues have been identified and addressed because groups of dedicated individuals made their voices heard.

 Your elected representatives in the state legislature discuss legislation that is important to nutrition professionals routinely.
 Medicare and Medicaid coverage, child and older adult nutrition programs, agriculture and food access, licensure and managed care mandates all have impacts on the nutrition and dietetics profession.
+By educating your representatives and sharing your personal experiences in practice, you can make a difference in our nation’s health and nutrition policy.

 You are invited to be a public policy partner!

-RSVP by clicking herehttp://tinyurl.com/SCPolicyPartners
+RSVP by clicking here: http://tinyurl.com/SCPolicyPartners

 The Academy of Nutrition and Dietetics Grassroots Advocacy Guidebook